 Actually, I use cannabis a lot to kind of, I think, block things out.
-I just try to be happy.
-I go for lots of walks.
-I love to work in my garden.
-I love nature.
-I just take care of all my plants because they need me.
+I just try to be happy and go for lots of walks.
+I love to work in my garden and take care of all my plants because they need me.

 Message for other cancer fighters

 For us as cancer people, we have to find the light in it.
 And I feel the light is that we know that we are truly blessed because we know that we have cancer and that so many people don’t.
 I find the light in the knowledge that I have something that can be taken care of.
 I, not all of a sudden, one day discover a grapefruit tumour in my back that then kills me in two months.
 It was because I wasn’t proactive.
 Go to the doctor and have your checkups.
 Don’t think you’re invincible when you know if something is wrong because denial is what will kill you in the end.
 So stay positive, stay aware, and just keep smiling.